-In Singapore, the legal requirements for divorce may be found in section 95 of the Women’s Charter:
+The legal requirements for getting a divorce in Singapore may be found in section 95 of the Women’s Charter:

 Irretrievable Breakdown of Marriage